the-bionic/sezzle-js/widget-options.md

   * Default - `empty`

   `hideClasses` (optional)
-  The classes of elements that should be hidden when sezzle's logo is showing.
-This is useful when you want to hide a similar product as Sezzle and is not available in a country where Sezzle is.
+  The xpaths of elements that should be hidden.
+The path is always relative to the document.
+This is useful when you want to hide a similar product as Sezzle.
   * Type - `array of strings`
   * Default - `[]`
+  * Xpath formats
+    * Same as `targetXPath`

   `priceElementClass` (optional)
   Class to the price element.
 This option is used instead of `targetXPath` to make the integration simple.
 You can pass this as a class of your choice else it defaults to `sezzle-price-element`.
 If you have `just one` element in your page with this class added to it(which should be the price element), the system would pick up price using this.